 If you already have a Portuguese and/or UK Will, we can review this for you and advise on whether this offers the best provision for your estate.
 Where we believe a new Will or Wills can offer a better solution, we can advise on your options and the benefits.

-Our Portuguese Will lawyers can also advise you on the interaction between different Wills (i.e., a UK Will and Portuguese Will), making sure you fully understand how your estate will be treated upon your death.
+Our legal team can also advise you on the interaction between different Wills (i.e., a UK Will and Portuguese Will), making sure you fully understand how your estate will be treated upon your death.

 Portuguese inheritance tax planning